Sinhagad: Modern history

 The fort has played a vital role in India's freedom struggle.
 Bal Gangadhar Tilak also known as 'The Father of Indian Unrest', used the fort as a summer retreat.
 It is here where Mahatma Gandhi had a historic meeting with Tilak after his return from South Africa.
 The bungalow has his bust at the entrance.

-A television relay station tower was set up in 1973 for broadcasting the Doordarshan TV to the city of Pune.
+A television relay station tower was set up in 1973 for broadcasting the Doordarshan TV to the Pune.